realbigmitchell/realbigmitchell.github.io/_posts/2020-12-20-stop-teaching-matlab.markdown

 Big companies are going to do what big companies are going to do.
 This article is not intended as an appeal to corporate America.
 But MATLAB's continued popularity is perpetuated by engineering schools teaching MATLAB to the exclusion of other environments, and I believe that popularity is detrimental to the engineering and scientific community.
 I present Python as the best available alternative because it is free, open source, and possesses most of MATLAB's functionality with similar [syntax][cheatsheets] and additional capabilities in other domains.

+Before I go on I feel obliged to acknowledge that Simulink, MATLAB's graphical tool for simulating and analyzing dynamical systems, has no equal in Python or any other environment that I'm aware of.
+If you use MATLAB primarily for Simulink you can stop here - this article is not for you.

 ## Why MATLAB is bad for engineering

 There are many reasons why MATLAB's ubiquity is a bad thing.
 Some of them are [technical](https://tobydriscoll.net/blog/matlab-vs.-julia-vs.-python/), although I don't find those particularly compelling.
 MATLAB used to be much better than most languages at linear algebra and scientific computing, but the rapid development of the [SciPy] ecosystem has rendered any noteworthy performance gap with Python obsolete.